Medieval monk directing choir

 - Are we living our lives in a way that is in uniformity with what the chant is meant to teach us and with the will of God?

 This leads to what has become, for me, a constant conviction, even as my views on technical matters continue to evolve: it is far more important to pray the chant, with humility and charity, than to nail every theoretical detail of historical performance practice.
 A person can sing chant in a way that is historically quite imperfect and yet become a saint.
-Another can sing with exquisite historical plausibility and artistic genius and yet be far from God if pride, contempt, or lack of love rule the heart.
+Another can sing with exquisite historical plausibility and artistic genius and still go to hell.

-Musicology is a means to an end: the actually singing of the chant.
-And even the chant is a means to an end: to praise and glorify God, to unite our wills to His, become a saint and get to heaven.
+Musicology is a means to an end: the actual singing of the chant.
+The chant itself is a means to an end: to praise and glorify God, to unite our wills to His, become a saint, and get to heaven.

 So What Is “My Style"—And What Do I Teach?

-- Historically informed, grateful and appreciative for Solesmes and semiology, but increasingly open to other schools and medieval sources.
+- Historically informed, grateful and appreciative for Solesmes and semiology, but also drawing from other medieval sources.

-- Respectful of the Vatican Edition as the Church’s official reference, while feeling it has limitations from a musical point of view.
+- Respectful of the Vatican Edition as the Church’s official reference, while feeling it has limitations from a musical perspective.
 (Note: simply because it is the "official" rhythm doesn't mean it is the "authentic" rhythm of the 9th century or of any other particular time period.
-It just means that it is the "official" rhythm the Church has decided on and has yet to "officially" modify/update)
+It just means that it is the "official" rhythm the Church has decided on and has yet to officially modify or update.)

 - Deeply wary of interpretive dogmatism, and convinced that multiple historically grounded schools can coexist legitimately within the Church.